Seven great flats to rent on Liverpool’s beautiful waterfront

-Seven great flats available to rent on Liverpool’s beautiful waterfront - ranging from £750 to £3,575 pm
+Are these the best seven flats to rent on Liverpool’s waterfront right now?
+Ranging from £750 to £3,575 pm

-From one bedroom flats to luxury apartments, there is something here for everyone.
+From one bedroom flats to luxury apartments with river views, there is something here for everyone.

 and live on Freeview channel 276